 When you run the DITA-OT, key information is logged on the screen.
-This information can also be written to a log file.
+This information also is written to a log file.
 If you encounter a problem, you can analyze this information to determine the source of the problem and then take action to resolve it.

-The logging behavior varies depending on whether you use the dita command, DITA-OT command-line tool, or Ant to invoke a toolkit build.
+The logging behavior varies depending on whether you use the DITA-OT command-line tool or Ant to invoke a toolkit build.